rubocode/frontier.nvim/README.md

 was added to the ones that were chosen to be included.

 ## frontier
-This is where I allow myself more freedom to experiment with a fancier color palette.
-Whatever I learn here gets translated into the minimal fixed palettes of the other colorschemes.
+This is the theme I wanted to create for my regular personal use.
+The color palette was not fixed upfront as along as each color was one of the standard xterm256 colors.
+This flexibility was kept so that any nuances in syntax and user interface elements could be accommodated when discovered.
+This was the reason it was named _frontier_.

 ## frontier-firewatch
-This is intended to satify my earlier need to bring _two-firewatch (dark xterm256)_ onto _truecolor_ terminals.
-I still find the rather simple color palette and the design choices in _two-firewatch_ appealing.
+This is intended to satify my initial need to bring _two-firewatch (dark)_ onto _truecolor_ terminals for a consistent portable experience.
+I still find the rather simple color palette and the design choices in _two-firewatch_ appealing although of a different taste.

 ## frontier-apprentice
-This is intended as another example of using an existing color palette that fully supports the chosen features (such as proper _LSP_ support) and chosen plugins that I would use.
+This is intended as an example of using an existing color palette that turned out to meet aesthetic considerations but were either based on _vimscript_ or did not fully support the desired features (such as proper _LSP_ support) or the desired plugins.
+This also helps validate the internal abstraction.

-## frontier-neoterm
-Along the way I discovered that there is a standard colorscheme for modern neovim that uses a color palette with a few more than 16 colors.
-I wasn't sure how this translates into a legacy terminal type.
-But, I thought it might be interesting to design a colorcheme by restricting myself to just those 20 colors.

-I hope you will enjoy the different flavors and also the internal organization.
+You may appreciate the different flavors and even the internal organization.
-Perhaps you would like to use this project as the basis for experimentation with your own preferred color palette.
+It uses a different approach.
+Perhaps you would like to use this project as the basis for experimenting with your own preferred color selection.

 > Premature optimization is the root of all evil.
 > **Donald Knuth**

-Knock yourself out!
+Enjoy!